denizy97/ACDIS-Research-Sheet-Updater/README.md

 3- Open the keywords file under the keywords folder\
 4- Add the keyword both with a small and capital first letter, if it is multiple words think if they could be written with a "-" instead etc.

 Good Luck :)

+#Todo:

+* Use Fingerprints and Concepts instead of keywords.
+Each article has a Fingerprint which is a set of Concepts with weights.
+Each new article will have a new fingerprint probably so you have to go through every article in the database, check their fingerprints and choose those whose fingerprints have security related concepts with high weights.
+* Make it a list of all security related articles and add a choice to only keep a number of most recent ones, or articles published after a given date
+* Find a way to update the list on the website automatically (RSS Feeds?)
+* If you find a way to update the website automatically then find a way to make it run automatically every month or week.